ap221882/ap221882/README.md

 # <p align="center">👋 Welcome, Swagatam, Namaste!</p>

-I am Ajay Pathak, a Frontend Engineer with a passion for the latest web technologies.
-I love building full-blown production-grade web applications using HTML, CSS, JavaScript, and the MERN stack.
+I am Ajay Pathak, a Frontend Engineer with a passion for the latest web and app technologies.
+I love building full-blown production-grade web/app applications using HTML, CSS, JavaScript, and the MERN stack.

-**I LOVE REACTJS, I LOVE BROWSERS.**
+**I LOVE REACTJS, REACT-NATIVE, I LOVE BROWSERS.**

 🌐 Check out my [portfolio website](https://ajay-pathak.com/) to see some of my work.

-Apart from web development, I am also proficient in TypeScript and creating beautiful designs using CSS and related frameworks.
+Apart from software development, I am also proficient in TypeScript and creating beautiful designs using CSS and related frameworks.
 I actively contribute to open-source projects on GitHub, so feel free to create pull requests or collaborate with me on any of my repositories.

 ---